yaseen157/carpy/README.md

     ISA1975(+10°C) density at 41,000 feet: [0.28740209] kg m⁻³

-You can learn more about `carpy`'s capabilities through the exemplary [notebooks](./docs/carpy/notebooks).
+You can learn more about `CARPy`'s capabilities through the exemplary [notebooks](./docs/carpy/notebooks).

 ## 🐍 Acknowledgements